-Remember, wavefunction is complex-valued.
+Quantum mechanical wavefunction can be complex-valued.
 When you square a complex number you can get a negative number.
-This is why you have to use the “absolute square” to get the probability density.
+This is why you have to use the absolute square to get the probability density.
 Negative probability is not physically meaningful.
 Hence the absolute value signs in .

 The wavefunction evolves according to the Schrödinger or Dirac equations but while it is evolving the Born probability interpretation must be obeyed.
 One year from now or 1 million years from now the probability of finding this particle in this universe must still be 1.
-This particular particle, if still coasting in the universe, must still be in this universe.
 But, elementary particles do not live that long.
 Most of them live for a fraction of a second.
-It is well understood that the Max Born interpretation is meant to say that the total sum of the values of the should be 1 while the particle is in existence.